syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/TreeMap-Elements.md

 ## Customizing the header

-The text in the header can be customized by triggering the event `HaderTemplateRendering` of the **TreeMap**.
+The text in the header can be customized by triggering the event `HeaderTemplateRendering` of the **TreeMap**.
 This event is triggered before rendering the header template.

 {% highlight CSHTML %}